SecUpwN/Spotify-AdKiller/README.md

 ### Settings

 The configuration file for Spotify-AdKiller is located under `$HOME/.config/Spotify-AdKiller/Spotify-AdKiller.cfg`.
-There are several settings that control how Spotify-AdKiller will deal with detected ads:
+There are several settings that control how Spotify-AdKiller operates:

 **Modes**